MikaelStrapazzon/voting-system/README.md

 - **Spring Data JPA**: For ORM and database interactions.
 - **Spring Cloud Stream**: For Kafka messaging.
 - **Oracle Database**: To persist data.
+- **Redis**: Used as auxiliary storage, for topic management purposes.
 - **Flyway**: For database versioning and migrations.
 - **MapStruct**: For object mapping.
 - **Lombok**: To reduce boilerplate code.
 - **SpringDoc OpenAPI**: For API documentation and Swagger UI.
+- **Testcontainers**: For integrated testing in isolated environments (Oracle Database and Kafka) using containers.

 ## Development